JennStro/DAT250-hand-in/dat250-expass1.md

 and it all sorted out.

 #### Heroku
-I followed the guide to deploy an app with Heroku and deployed the example app.
-This guide required Java 8 so I installed Java 8 using SDKman for this session.
-I did not have any issues with doing this guide.
-I managed to run the app both on Herokus servers (`heroku open`) and locally (`heroku local web`).
-Since this was a Maven project I made sure to install all dependencies first by running `mvn clean install`.
-I also successfully made a new endpoint `/hello` to show the equation (as shown in the guide), and how to link a database to a Heroku app.
+I followed the guide to deploy an app with Heroku and deployed the example app given in the guide.
+This guide required Java 8 so I installed it using SDKman for this session.
+By running `$sdk list java` you get the available JDK versions, and by running `$ sdk use java 8.0.265.j9-adpt`
+I could use java 8 in the session I was in without changing the default JDK.
+I did not have any issues with doing this guide, even though I had to change JDK.
+I managed to run the app both on Herokus servers (`$ heroku open`) and locally (`$ heroku local web`).
+Since this was a Maven project I made sure to install all dependencies before running it locally by running `$ mvn clean install`.
+I also successfully made a new endpoint `/hello` to show the equation (as shown in the guide), and got familiar with how to link a database to a Heroku app.

  When deploying this app I also checked that my development environment worked as it should, I had no problems using Intellij, JDK, git, Heroku CLI or Maven for this guide.